 Additional security measures include:

-Using Antivirus Package for Virus Protection: Comodo Free Antivirus does a great job of protecting your PC(s) virus protection.
+Using Antivirus Package for Virus Protection: Comodo Antivirus does a great job of protecting your PC(s) virus protection.
 Although not effective against a ransomware this is a security precaution every PC user must take.

 Keeping Your Software and Systems Up-to-Date: This can be done manually or in case you are running an enterprise, then by using Comodo Patch Management software, which allows system administrators to roll out security fixes in a systematic and timely fashion.

 Using Endpoint Security Software: Way better than the above two options.
 And definitely a must-have if you have a network.
 Comodo Endpoint Protection is something which you can consider.
 Pretty effective against combating ransomware.

 Taking General Precautions: Stay away from shady websites, exercise caution while downloading stuff, do not open any suspicious links or attachments from unknown senders and other similar stuff which can get your system infected.
 Be a cautious internet user, not a gullible one.

 Our Comodo One group of products which offers services like Patch Management, Remote Monitoring and Management and other IT security essentials can be of great help to you if you wish to protect your networks from ransomware attacks like BadRabbit, Petya or Not-Petya and the likes of others as well.